Overview of the History department

 Key Stage 5

 The KS5 history curriculum is designed to develop and extend students' knowledge and understanding of key events, periods and societies in British, and wider world history.
-They will study key topics such as:

 Through studying these events students who take history at KS5 will develop an awareness of why people, events and developments have been accorded historical significance and how and why different interpretations have been constructed about them.
 The students will also engage in historical enquiry to develop as independent learners and as critical and reflective thinkers.
 They will develop the ability to ask relevant questions about the past, to investigate issues critically and to make valid historical claims by using a range of sources in their historical context.
 By the end of the course they will be able to organise and communicate their historical knowledge and understanding in different ways and reach substantiated conclusions.